 #7.
 Improves your sense of purpose and belonging

 Depending on how we prioritize our inner circle of influence, our sense of purpose and belonging can be greatly impacted by daily our social interaction.
 I like to remind people that their circle of influence can mean everything when it comes to living life aligned with your core values.

 By surrounding yourself with people that align with your way of life, your goals, your intentional blueprint, you’ll not only be more likely to achieve the lifestyle you want, but you’ll also benefit from a tremendous sense of belonging and purpose.

 Naturally falling in line with your ideal lifestyle, giving back and associating with the right community that matches your uniqueness will provide you with a sense of purpose.

-Increased growth and learning
+#8.
+Increases your growth and learning

-Growth and learning are two things that greatly contribute to your brain health and your sense of fulfillment… and they can also contribute to your level of social interaction.
+Growth and learning are two things that greatly contribute to your brain health and your sense of fulfillment… And they can also contribute to your level of social interaction.
 Take the opportunity to grow and learn within a community, a group or class setting, or with a friend.

 Even if it’s learning how to embrace technology, talk to others about how to use it socially.

-Per the circle of influence point above, if you align your growth and learning with the right people, you’ll reap that much more of the benefit.
+Per the circle of influence point above, if you align your growth and lifelong learning with the right people, you’ll reap that much more of the benefit.

-Increased healthy behaviors
+#9.
+Encourages healthy behaviors